hpatches/hpatches-benchmark/data/README.md

-## Data
+## HPatches data

-To download the data, run download_hpatches.py
+To download the data, run ./download.sh